Halcyon-LLC/zeta-software/readme.md

     For windows users
     1. [Install and enable Linux subsystem](https://ubuntu.com/wsl)
-    2. Ensure you have the pyenv [dependencies installed](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) on your Windows  Subsystem for Linux
-    3. In your Linux terminal, execute `curl https://pyenv.run | bash`
+    2. In your Linux terminal, execute `curl https://pyenv.run | bash`
-    4. Add the following to your .bashrc
+    3. Add the following to your .bashrc

         ```bash
         export PATH="$HOME/.pyenv/bin:$PATH"